ark-aces/aces-listener-bitcoin/README.md

-# ACES Bitcoin Encoded Listener
+# ACES Listener Bitcoin

-This service runs along side a bitcoin node and scans the blockchain for new transactions to send to subscribers using the ACES Encoded Listener API.
+This service runs along side a bitcoin node and scans the blockchain for new transactions to send to subscribers using the ACES Listener API.

 ## How it Works